-The American Economic System
+Understanding the American Economic System

 It was formed, and continues to operate, on the bedrock that a man is responsible for himself and that he, and only he, has the empowerment and ability to build or destroy his own life.
-The bridge, as we know, is education; the ability to impart knowledge and synthesize it in a way that allows individuals to blossom as a person intellectually and emotionally, and put data to use in a way that results in a greater income for themselves.
+The bridge, as we know, is education — the ability to impart knowledge and synthesize it in a way that allows individuals to blossom as a person intellectually and emotionally, and put data to use in a way that results in a greater income for themselves.

 The extension of this is the simple, basic truth that the wage situation in any given field is a result of the supply and demand curve.
 A cashier, for example, requires far less skill than, say, a neurosurgeon, creating a much larger pool of potential applicants to fill the former position.

 The Gap Between the Rich and the Poor

 This brings us to the point of transience within a society.
 At different times throughout our lives, we occupy different rungs of the socio-economic ladder.
 In our early twenties, for example, a young couple with children is going to fall within the lowest levels of wealth.
 As time goes on, however, they are likely to buy a house, begin building equity by paying down the mortgage and establishing a retirement fund in the form of a 401k.
 The traditional statistics, however, don't show this migration through the various layers of wealth and is partly why it is dangerous to rely on the figures espoused from politically interested parties in the news media.